jundalisay/spblist/content/en/research/poincare/science/chapter-02c.md

 have created a kind of continuum of the third order.

-It is an easy matter to go further, but it is idle to do so, for we would only be imagining symbols without any possible application, and no one will dream of doing that.science and hypothesis
+It is an easy matter to go further, but it is idle to do so, for we would only be imagining symbols without any possible application, and no one will dream of doing that.

 This continuum of the third order, to which we are led by the consideration of the different orders of infinitesimals, is in itself of but little use and hardly worth quoting.